 In addition to all the music exhibits, the entire lower level of the museum is devoted to science fiction and fantasy in literature, video games, and films.
 There’s Star Trek paraphernalia, costumes from Labyrinth, The Wizard of Oz, and The Princess Bride, and classic science fiction movies to watch.
 It’s nerd heaven, fun for the kind of people that like Dungeons and Dragons or the classic TV series, Firefly.

 MoPOP has an impressive array of events – speakers, live music in the Sky Church, movie screenings, and gaming days.
 Tickets are available through the MoPOP website, but get them in advance – the events tend to be very popular and sell out quickly.

 Hungry?
-There is a restaurant onsite, Pop Kitchen and Bar, that serves burgers, pizza, and salads (and also has a full bar), and the Seattle Center Armory has an excellent food court less than a 3 minute walk from MoPOP.
+There is a restaurant on site, Culture Kitchen by Wolfgang Puck, that serves comfort food, sandwiches, soups, salads, and snacks (and also has a full bar), and the Seattle Center Armory has an excellent food court less than a 3 minute walk from MoPOP.
 A few years ago, most of the typical food court chains were replaced by local restaurant counters, so it’s more like a food truck rally than the usual shopping mall offerings.